Elbow on the Table

 BA0E18D5-2846-4AD6-AF1E-5D4E0FD376E8

-But Leslie had a plan far different from mine.
+My daughter‘s plan for her senior year was a little different than mine.
 She wanted to spend every available moment with her friends.
-This very special group of 30+ teenage girls and boys loved each other well.
+This very special group of 30+ teenagers loved each other well.
 They accepted one another, recognizing each was unique.
 They protected each other.
 And they laughed a lot.
-After graduating, they spent every evening together.
+After graduating, they spent every summer evening together.
 Fully aware that they would be scattering in different directions and life would forever change, they began fervently clinging to their friendship.

-Honestly, I think Leslie had it right.
-It is more likely that Jesus wanted to enjoy every available minute He had left on this earth walking and talking with those He knew loved Him as best they knew how to love.
+I think my daughter had it right.
+Time with her friends was precious.
+It is likely that Jesus wanted to enjoy every last minute possible with those He knew loved Him.

-Jesus assured His disciples that while He would be leaving them soon, they would follow later.
+Jesus assured His disciples that while He would be leaving them, they would follow later.
 Peter boldly responded, “Lord, why can’t I follow you now?
 I will lay down my life for you.”
-(John 13:36-38)

-Jesus knew that man’s spoken promises can flow much easier than the commitment to honor our words.
+Jesus knew spoken promises flow much easier than the commitment to honor our vows.
 I think it was in His kindness, He informed Peter that before the rooster crowed, Peter would disown Jesus three times.
 Jesus knew Peter well.
 He knew his strengths and his weaknesses.
-He accepted Peter and knew what He would be able to do through Peter’s brokenness and failures.
+And He knew He would be able to do great things through Peter’s brokenness and failures.

-Jesus quickly followed His warnings about what was coming with the directive, “Do not let your hearts be troubled.
-Trust in God; trust also in me.”
-(John 14:1)
+Jesus quickly followed His warnings with the directive, “Do not let your hearts be troubled.
+Trust in God; trust also in me.

 Just as Jesus’ disciples needed to be comforted because of their uncertainty and fears, we desperately need to hear the same assurance today.
-I am sure that anxiety levels have reached a new high.
-What will be the long range affects of the pandemic that sent us into quarantine?
-How is life going to be navigated from this day forward?
-When will I be able to work again?
-Will I ever be safe?
+Anxiety levels have reached a new high.
+What is our future?
+Are we safe?
+What consequences will result from our choices?
+Are our relationships secure?
 So many questions.
 So much uncertainty.

 I know it isn’t easy.
-Surrendering is challenging.
-Letting go of the control we want is difficult.
-It requires that I release my desire to write the end of the story the way I think is best.
-But I am convinced that when we face the worst possible scenario head on, and trust the One who loves us passionately and wants the best for us, God supernaturally transforms our fears into peace.
-Can’t explain it but I’ve experienced it.
-Can’t manufacture a surrendered spirit by grit and determination.
-But I can pursue and press into His faithfulness.
+Trust and surrender are challenging.
+Letting go of control is difficult.
+It requires that we release our desire to write the end of the story the way we think is best.
+But I am convinced that when we face the worst possible scenario head on and trust the One who loves us passionately and wants the best for us, God can supernaturally transform our fears into peace.
+I can’t explain it but I’ve experienced it.
+A surrendered spirit can’t be manufactured by grit and determination.
+But it can be pursued if we press into God’s faithfulness.

-I would love to hear how you have learned to walk in trust.
-For me, the only path I’ve found is focusing on who God is, pondering His attributes, talking honestly to Him and remembering all He has done.
-It’s humbling but it also creates within me a heart of gratitude.
-And super-naturally, worries that revolved around what appeared to be impossible circumstances transform into worship of the One who can do the impossible.
-And because He is good, I can trust that everything He does is good.
+Trust and surrender are possible when one focuses on who God is, ponders His attributes, talks honestly to Him and remembers all He has done.
+It’s humbling but it also creates a heart of gratitude.
+And super-naturally, worries that revolve around the seemingly impossible transform into worship of the One who can do the impossible.
+Because He is good, we can trust that everything He does is good.

 Questions to ponder: